-Join Richard Harrington for an in-depth discussion in this video Tips for creating better actions, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Tips for creating better actions, part of Photoshop: Automation.

 You'll discover when recording actions that they are extremely literal.…If you click on an individual layer, it's going to memorize that layer's name.…This can cause problems as you switch from one document to another.…Maybe your layer's called Background and it's locked.…Or maybe it's called Layer 23 Well, if you recorded the action and started…clicking on the background layer, and when you run that action on New Document,…it can't find the layer called Background?
 This can cause some problems.…Let's explore a few techniques for making actions a bit more universal.…